cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 > This room has amber-glazed walls and a floor of dark green marble.
 Three amber sarcophagi stand in alcoves.
 Two feral humanoids with ghastly gray skin stare at you hungrily with three eyes—two normal eyes and a third lidless eye blinded by cataracts.
 Five more cling to the walls and ceiling.

 The ceiling here is 10 feet high.
 The seven hungry ghasts that lair here fight to the death.
-The [[Ghast]]s have the following additional feature:
+The [[Amber Ghast]]s have the following additional feature:

-Spider Climb.

-The ghast can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-Characters who touch the amber sarcophagi are offered dark gifts by the evil vestiges contained within them (see the "Amber Sarcophagi" sidebar).

-North Sarcophagus.
+**North Sarcophagus.**

 The vestige within this sarcophagus offers the dark gift of Drizlash, the Nine-Eyed Spider.
 Drizlash's gift is the power to walk on walls and ceilings.
 This dark gift allows its beneficiary to climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 The beneficiary of this dark gift grows an extra eye somewhere on its body.
 The eye is blind and ever open.

-East Sarcophagus.
+**East Sarcophagus.**

 The vestige within this sarcophagus offers the dark gift of Dahlver-Nar, He of the Many Teeth.
 Dahlver-Nar's gift is the power to live many lives.
-Upon receiving this dark gift, the beneficiary instantly reincarnates when it dies, as though it was the target of a [reincarnate](https://longo.com.br/5e/spells.html#reincarnate_phb) spell.
+Upon receiving this dark gift, the beneficiary instantly reincarnates when it dies, as though it was the target of a [[Reincarnate]] spell.
 The new body appears within 10 feet of the old one.
 After it has been used three times, the dark gift vanishes.

 The beneficiary of this dark gift loses all of its teeth until it reincarnates for the third and final time.

-South Sarcophagus.
+**South Sarcophagus.**

 The vestige within this sarcophagus offers the dark gift of Zantras, the Kingmaker.
 Zantras's gift is power that comes from great presence and force of personality.
 This dark gift increases the beneficiary's Charisma by 4, up to a maximum of 22.